-Now located inside the Citadel Mall in the Dillard's wing, and adjacent to the Charleston Area Model Railroad Club and The Best Friend Railway Museum, the American Military Museum is filled with hundreds of fully-authentic uniforms, equipment, artifacts and weapons from military conflicts dating from the Revolutionary War through to the ongoing conflicts in Iraq and Afghanistan.
+Now located inside the Citadel Mall in the Dillard's wing adjacent to the Charleston Area Model Railroad Club, the American Military Museum is filled with hundreds of fully-authentic uniforms, equipment, artifacts and weapons from military conflicts dating from the Revolutionary War through to the ongoing conflicts in Iraq and Afghanistan.

 Visitors will marvel at display cases filled with uniforms, headgear, military equipment, flags, medals and hundreds of military artifacts from the Army, Marine Corps, Navy, Air Force and Coast Guard.
 Among the highlights you'll see when you visit: